MaterializeInc/materialize/doc/developer/design/20210310_compressed_s3_sources.md

 Any files that fail to decompress will result in errors in the error stream for the source.

 The `Content-Encoding` field will be ignored for functional purposes but verified.
 If the `Content-Encoding` is not `gzip`, a debug message will be generated indicating the mismatch.
+A mismatch on `Content-Encoding` cannot be a strict error, as there are many producers out there that will uploaded compressed data without setting the `Content-Encoding` header, or the `Content-Type` header, correctly.

 ### (Optional) Compression "AUTO"